scubuk/selenium-tuto/README.md

 ```
 **get_screenshot_as_file()**

-Its used to get a screenshot of current page and save this as a specified file(png,jpeg..).
+It is used to get a screenshot of current page and save this as a specified file(png,jpeg..).
 ```
 ...
 driver.get_screenshot_as_file("app3.png")